-Unrestricted Gift: The broadest and most useful gift is an unrestricted gift to U.S. Figure Skating.
-This means that U.S. Figure Skating will decide how your gift would best be used to support the organization.
-To make this kind of gift, you need only write the word "unrestricted" on the memo line of your check or type "unrestricted" in the online form used for making your gift.
+Unrestricted Gifts are the broadest and most useful gift to U.S. Figure Skating.
+Being 'unrestricted' means that U.S. Figure Skating can decide how your gift is best used to support the organization.
+To make this kind of gift, you need only write the word "unrestricted" on the memo line of your check or type "unrestricted" in the online donation form.

-Restricted Gift: You may restrict your gift in several ways.
-To place a restriction on your gift, indicate the restriction on the memo line of your gift check or in the online form used for making your gift if you do not see your preference listed below.
+Restricted Gifts direct your donation in several ways, specifying them the program, club or discipline of your choice.
+To restrict your gift, indicate the restriction on the memo line of your check or in the online donation form if you do not see your preference listed below.
 Your gift will be placed into the area that matches the restriction you have indicated.
-Below are some of the more popular ways in which gifts may be restricted.
+How can you restrict your gift?

-- 1. To support a specific program (e.g. "Basic Skills" or "Elite Athletes")
+1. Support a specific program (e.g. "Basic Skills" or "Elite Athletes")

 When deciding on the restrictions for a new fund, you may find the following options helpful:

-Endowments for any purpose --restricted or unrestricted --may be created with a minimum gift of $25,000.
-An endowment may be established to support a particular skating discipline, to provide an annual cash award for placement in a competition, as a scholarship or for any other defined use at U.S. Figure Skating.
-An annual gift would be required if you want distributions made immediately while the fund generates earnings toward future distributions.
+Endowments for any purpose - restricted or unrestricted - may be created with a minimum gift of $25,000.
+They may be established to support a particular skating discipline, as an annual award for competition placement, or as a scholarship for U.S. Figure Skating members.
+A reoccurring annual gift is required if you wish distributions to be made immediately while the fund generates earnings toward future distributions.

-Named funds may be established within individual programs (e.g. Hauff and Dreeland Fund for Basic Skills and Community Development).
-A minimum endowment of $25,000 is required and funded with one gift.
-An annual gift would be required if the intent is to begin making distributions the first year while the fund generates earnings toward future distributions.
+Named Program Funds may be established within individual programs (e.g. "Elaine Theisen Fund for Therapeutic Skating").
+A $25,000 endowment is required and must be funded with one gift.
+A reoccurring annual gift is required if you wish distributions to be made immediately while the fund generates earnings toward future distributions.

-A simple donation of cash, which includes checks and credit card payments.
-These types of gifts may be made online, in person or through the mail.
+Cash donations, including checks and credit card payments may be made online, in person or through the mail.

-A life insurance policy in which you would buy a policy and donate it to U.S. Figure Skating.
-U.S. Figure Skating would hold the policy until your death, at which point it would be cashed in and the proceeds would be used for the purpose you have specified or placed into the fund(s) you have identified.
-Alternatively, you could name U.S. Figure Skating as the beneficiary of an existing policy.
+Life Insurance policies allow you to buy a policy and donate it to U.S. Figure Skating.
+The policy is held until your death, at which point the proceeds will be designated according to the restriction or fund(s) you have identified.
+Alternatively, you can name U.S. Figure Skating as the beneficiary of an existing policy.
 Upon your death, the same procedure as a donated policy would occur.